36% of Catawba College students vaccinated as classes begin - Salisbury Post

 Livingstone College, the other four-year institution in Rowan County, announced a vaccine requirement this spring and intends to have 75% of people on campus vaccinated when it start classes in September, as well as offer vaccines to students when they arrive.

-City Council to discuss purchase of new fire rescue truck; enter into closed session
+City to purchase new fire rescue truck, monitor status of pandemic for Cheerwine Festival

-By Natalie Anderson natalie.anderson@salisburypost.com SALISBURY — City Council members will meet virtually today to consider purchasing a new fire truck... read more
+By Natalie Anderson natalie.anderson@salisburypost.com SALISBURY — Following approval from city council members Tuesday, Fire Station 6 on South Main Street... read more